WHOO: History

 On January 21, Jerry O'Neill, formerly on WQTM, joined WHOO.
 He abruptly quit Clear Channel Orlando a week after moving from WQTM to 540 WFLA.
 He co-hosted the afternoon show with Brady Ackerman until January 12, 2009, when Ackerman quit the station in order to purchase two radio stations: WGGG in Gainesville and WMOP in Ocala, both sister ESPN Radio stations.
 Also on January 12, WHOO ditched its original moniker of "Orlando's ESPN" in favor of "1080 the Team".

 After Ackerman left, show producer Brian Fritz briefly filled in as O'Neill's co-host.
 On February 8, 2009, Mike Tuck, who co-hosted with Jerry O'Neill on WQTM and 540 WFLA before O'Neill left, jumped to WHOO and replaced Brady Ackerman on their afternoon sports show.
 The show was now titled: Tuck & O'Neill.
-Ironically, WQTM re-branded again as "740 the Game" and changed call letters to WYGM, returning to the sports format.
+Ironically, WQTM re-branded again as "740 the Game" and changed callsigns to WYGM, returning to the sports format.